OpenMoonRay/openmoonray-docs/docs/moonray/maps/NoiseWorleyMap_v2.md

         default: [ 0, 1 ]

-        <p class=jekyll-theme-minimal scene-class-attr-comment">Allows mapping the distances from the specified min/max range into the 0..1 range</p>
+        <p class="jekyll-theme-minimal scene-class-attr-comment">Allows mapping the distances from the specified min/max range into the 0..1 range</p>

     <h3>smoothstep</h3>